 Types of kyphosis

-A 2015 case study from India of an 18-month-old boy found that he developed congenital kyphosis because he was missing two vertebrae in his thoracic spine (T6 and T7).
+- A 2015 case study from India of an 18-month-old boy found that he developed congenital kyphosis because he was missing two vertebrae in his thoracic spine (T6 and T7).
 His mother noticed a “swelling” in his upper back when he was six months old, even though he was normal at birth and later developed normal walking and other motor skills.
-In this case, the researchers from the Mahatma Gandhi Institute of Medical Sciences concluded that such “growth deficits of the centrum during late stages of chondrification and ossification” as the child develops and grows, which may cause complications in movement later in life.

-Postural kyphosis often develops during adolescence and adulthood.
+Postural kyphosis often develops during adolescence and throughout adulthood.
 In most cases, the spine is normally developed but the curvature is exaggerated.
-This may be caused by a number of factors, such as chronic sitting or standing posture, accidents, stress and other psychosocial issues, and pain.
+This may be caused by a number of factors, such as too much sitting or standing, accidents, stress, mental health issues, and pain.

-A large 2011 study of more than 11,000 pairs of twins in Denmark found that there is almost a 75% chance that Scheuermann’s kyphosis is hereditary with men having lower heritability rate than women.
-The researchers cautioned that some studies may “overrepresent” monozygotic twins and concordant pairs.
+Based on a large 2011 study of more than 11,000 pairs of twins in Denmark, researchers found that there’s almost a 75% chance that men are less likely to inherit this condition than women.

-Kyphoscoliosis is a hybrid of both kyphosis and scoliosis where there is excessive curvature on both the sagittal and frontal planes.
+Kyphoscoliosis is a hybrid of both kyphosis and scoliosis where there’s excessive curvature on both the sagittal and frontal planes.
 Think of the hunching posture with side-to-side curves that mimics the letter “C” or “S.”

 Classification of kyphosis

-- Type IA: spinal column has no abnormalities with enough disc space to allow normal mobility and flexibility.
+- Type IA: spine has no abnormalities with enough disc space to allow normal mobility and flexibility

-- Type IB: spinal column has no abnormalities with some segments of the vertebrae fused together.
+- Type IB: spine has no abnormalities with some segments of the vertebrae fused together

-- Type IIA: spinal abnormalities in the anterior part of the vertebrae.
+- Type IIA: abnormalities in the front part of the spine

-- Type IIB: spinal abnormalities in the posterior part of the vertebrae.
+- Type IIB: abnormalities in the back part of the spine

-- Type III: spinal abnormalities in both parts of the vertebrae with kyphotic curvature of equal to or less than 60 degrees (A), more than 60 degrees (B), or “buckling collapse” (C).
+- Type IIIC: abnormalities in both parts of the vertebrae with the spinal curve at 60 degrees or less (A), more than 60 degrees (B), or “buckling collapse” (C)

-Spinal abnormalities in the anterior section refer to the loss of bone, disc, or both.
-The posterior part has more issues, including loss of function due to facet joint dislocation or loss of ligaments and bone.
+Abnormalities in the front often have loss of bone, disc, or both.
+The back part has more issues, including loss of function due to facet joint dislocation or loss of ligaments and bone.

-To see how well this new classification works, 12 spine surgeons from six different Asian countries independently examined the kyphosis classification system by evaluating 30 sets of X-rays, computed tomography scans, and magnetic resonance imaging scans on SurveyMonkey.
-Most of them were able to classify the extremes of the classification (Types IA, IB, 3C) but not so well on the remaining ones.
+To see how well this new classification works, 12 spine surgeons from six different Asian countries independently examined the system by evaluating 30 sets of X-rays, CT scans, and MRI scans on SurveyMonkey.
+Most of them were able to classify the extremes of the classification (Types IA, IB, 3C), but not so well on the remaining ones.

 Causes of kyphosis

-Spina bifida is a birth defect where the neural tube, a structure that develops into the baby’s brain, spinal cord, and other neural tissues, does not develop fully or fails to close while in the womb.
-The most severe type of spina bifida is myelomeningocele, where there is a fluid-filled sac in the upper spine with nerves from the spinal cord inside it.
+Spina bifida is a birth defect where the neural tube, a structure that develops into the baby’s brain, spinal cord, and other neural tissues, doesn’t fully develop or fails to close while in the womb.
+The most severe type of spina bifida is myelomeningocele, where there’s a fluid-filled sac in the upper spine with nerves from the spinal cord inside it.

 If this is not treated early in life, people with this condition would likely adopt a hunchback posture to avoid pain.
-Surgery to treat myelomeningocele has many complications yet it may improve thoracic kyphosis for some patients.
+Surgery to treat spina bifida has many complications yet it may improve thoracic kyphosis for some patients.

-Osteogenesis imperfecta is a rare genetic disease that makes bones break easily with no apparent reason or causes.
-Similar to the character “Mr. Glass” that actor Samuel L. Jackson plays in the 2000 film “Unbreakable,” people with osteogenesis imperfecta produce too little or low-quality type 1 collagen that keeps the bones strong.
+Osteogenesis imperfecta is a rare genetic disease that makes bones break easily with no apparent reason.
+Similar to the character “Mr. Glass” in the 2000 film “Unbreakable,” people with osteogenesis imperfecta produce too little or low-quality type 1 collagen that keeps the bones strong.

-About 40% to 80% people who have this condition have some sort of spinal deformities with kyphosis, scoliosis, and kyphoscoliosis being the most common, due to the “collapse” of the vertebral column.
+About 40%–80% people who have this condition have some sort of spinal deformities with kyphosis, scoliosis, and kyphoscoliosis being the most common, due to the “collapse” of the vertebral column.

 Kyphosis and pain